 Is the use of a muzzle cruel?

 Provided that you introduce the muzzle in the way that I describe above, the short answer is no, not at all.
 I have seen dogs wear muzzles that have not been introduced to them correctly and they can go to extreme efforts to get them off, causing a great deal of anxiety for the dog and owner in the process.
 This does not need to be the case and so if this is you and your dog, go right back to the start and take extra time progressing at a speed to suit your dog.
 Remember, the muzzle is used primarily as a safety device and it is designed to stop your dog from inflicting damage to other dogs and people.
-It is a device that helps address your responsibility to others by keeping them safe (dogs, people other animals).
+It is a device that helps address your responsibility to others by keeping them safe (dogs, people or other animals).
 Using a muzzle is a responsible measure that protects your liability in public spaces.
+Do be aware that your home is now classified as a public space under the Dangerous Dogs Act.
 I always say to people that unless it is a legal and permanent measure, we hope to look at a time down the line when the muzzle can be removed, so there is no need to see it a permanent measure.

 How long can a dog wear a muzzle?